joshgreifer/mindlife_eda/readme.md

 * If you have any issues installing node-hid, you may need to follow the  instructions to [compile it from source](https://www.npmjs.com/package/node-hid/v/0.5.2#compiling-from-source))

+#### Setting the serial port used by the Mind Heart Tech device

+1. Install the app as explained above.

+1. Pair the device with the computer.

+1. Open the file `settings.json` in a text editor.
+The file is situated in the `public/` directory below the installation directory.

+1. Edit the `"serialport"` value to be the rfcomm port name (Windows) or virtual device path (MacOS, Linux) that was assigned by the operating system (MacOS), or manually (Linux)  when the device was paired.

+1. Save the file `settings.json`.

+*   To find the port name (e.g. `COM7`) in Windows, use the Device Manager (`Windows-key R, devmgmt.msc`).
+*   To find the device path in MacOS, run `ls -l /dev/tty\.*` from a terminal, and look for a device path that contains the string `Mind_Heart`.
+*   For Linux, you wll need to create the rfcomm serial device manually (e.g. `/dev/rfcomm0`).

 #### Launching the app

 1. To launch the application, run `node app.js`,  then point your browser to [http://localhost:3050/](http://localhost:3050/).

-1. Attach the EDA device to a USB port.
-The app will detect this and display `Connected` in the status area at the bottom of the display.
+1. Optionally, attach the EDA device to a USB port.
+The app will detect this and display `USB (HID) Device Mindlife EDA: Connected.` in the status area at the bottom of the display.

-#### Starting a session

-* Click the `[Restart]` button to clear all data from the session.

-#### Recording a session
-* The app records continuously: there is no `[Record]` button.

-* To save the session,  click the `[Save]` button.
-Files are save in the same directory as the application, with the name indicated in the `Name:` input text field (default `"New Session.json"`)

-* Two files get written to disk when you save a session:  A `.json` file, which is human-readable, and a `.npy` file, which is a Python numpy file containing the EDA response signal.

 #### Zooming, Scrolling, Scaling and changing the plot signal-follow behaviour
 * To Zoom the plot, drag in the plot area.